Last updated on October 10th, 2019

 Fright at the Farm, Rochester MN

-10,000 square feet of indoor haunts and a corn maze.
-After Halloween, they offer a variety of scare levels, including: lights on for young kids, traditional and Lights out times.
+This 10,000 square feet attraction of indoor haunts and a cannabis maze, gardens clowns and an ally of the dead.
+After Halloween, they offer a variety of scare levels, including lights on for young kids, traditional and Lights out times.
 Check their website to make sure you go at the right time!
+You can also bundle up your tickets to get extra deals.

-Tickets range from $6 – $15 at the gate.
-They are open weekends Oct 6-Nov 4th.
+Tickets range from $13 – $15 at the gate.
+They are open weekends in October.

 74385 Highway 52, Zumbrota, MN 55992